txzhao/Model-Control-RCV/progress_log.md

 ### 2017-11-06

 - **done:**
+<a name="solved_issue_1"></a>
   - finished setting up git and bitbucket.
-The previous [instruction](https://gist.github.com/svanas/87330eeb17313ea50d5cf9c265ab693f#step-3-add-your-public-key-to-bitbucket) turns out to be too redundant to help, and we switch to this [writeup](http://guganeshan.com/blog/setting-up-git-and-tortoisegit-with-bitbucket-step-by-step.html) for quick setup;<a name="solved_issue_1"></a>
+The previous [instruction](https://gist.github.com/svanas/87330eeb17313ea50d5cf9c265ab693f#step-3-add-your-public-key-to-bitbucket) turns out to be too redundant to help, and we switch to this [writeup](http://guganeshan.com/blog/setting-up-git-and-tortoisegit-with-bitbucket-step-by-step.html) for quick setup;
   - cloned the simulink files to the local.
 - **next move:**
   - replace the parameters in the simulink diagram with RCV parameters.